Private Dinner in Chiang Mai | Authentic Flavors of Myanmar | Viajera en Tailandia

 Community and Local Livelihoods

 Min and May are originally from Myanmar and have now built a life for themselves in Chiang Mai.
-Through this experience, they share their culture, their culinary expertise, and the food they grow in their garden, creating a source of income tied to their knowledge and strengthening the community ties they have built far from their home country.
+Through this experience, they share their culture, their culinary expertise, and the produce they grow in their garden, creating a source of income rooted in their knowledge and strengthening the community ties they have built far from their home country.

 The recipes prepared during the experience are part of a culinary tradition passed down through generations.
 Each dish preserves techniques, ingredients, and family stories that help keep Myanmar's cuisine alive and share it with new people through cooking.